bahamat/cf-primer/slides.md

 Declarative states a list of things which must be true.
 It does not state how to make them true.

-When a system as reached the desired state it is said to have reached **convergence**.
+When a system has reached the desired state it is said to have reached **convergence**.

 # Promise Theory